 Begun by librarian Caroline Mossing from Teen Services at the library, the organizing team has expanded to include staff from the DoSeum and help from other local makers.

-The Faire could not take place without the generous support of the San Antonio Public Library foundation, help from local media channel NowCastSA, and serious work by San Antonio Public Library staff and community volunteers.
+The Faire could not take place without the generous support of the San Antonio Public Library foundation; help from local media channel NowCastSA; and serious work by San Antonio Public Library staff, the DoSeum crew, and community volunteers.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.